zannloo/tp/docs/UserGuide.md

 #### Acceptable values for each parameter:

 `SPECIFIED_PATH`:

-- must be a valid path to a group, student or root.
+- Must be a valid path to a group, student or root.

 <box type="success" seamless>

 #### Output if command succeeds:

-- displays message indicating successful navigation to target path.
+- Displays message indicating successful navigation to target path.

 </box>

 <box type="wrong" seamless>

 #### Output if command fails:
 - Displays message indicating either:
   - Invalid command format
   - Invalid path

 </box>

-#### Examples:
+#### Example(s):
 - When you are at the directory `~/grp-001` and would like to change directory from `grp-001` to `grp-002` you could use the command:
   -  `cd ../grp-002`

 ### Display Directories : `ls`

-Shows the list of children in the current directory
+Shows the list of children in specified directory.

 **Format:** `ls [SPECIFIED_PATH]`

 #### Acceptable values for each parameter:

 `[SPECIFIED_PATH]`:
+- (Optional)

-- Must be a valid path to a group or root
+- Must be a valid path to a group or root.

 <box type="info">

-  If no `[SPECIFIED_PATH]` is given, the `ls` command will default to the current directory.
+  If `[SPECIFIED_PATH]` is provided, the `ls` command show the list of children in the current directory.

 </box>